 Cherie Martin Irwin

-I am an avid environmentalist and prioritize being earth-conscious.
+An avid environmentalist, I prioritize being earth-conscious.
 Most of my work includes fabric scraps and fabric from the free table at guild meetings; repurposed notions, lace and embroidery from Noni Maria and Grandma Euphia; found objects; and tin containers I cut up.
 I use a lot of hearts because they are a universal symbol for positivity and connection and I hope what I do makes people smile.